Gr3yh0und/holiday-house-comparison/README.md

    - **huetten.com** — uses plain `requests` (no browser needed); extracts all fields from static HTML and the JSON-LD `LodgingBusiness` block.
 Price is resolved from the on-page weekly price table by matching the checkin date and person count parsed from the URL fragment (`#/vsc.php?calendar_date_from=…&persons_adults=…`).
 Nebenkosten (additional costs) are parsed separately and folded into the displayed Gesamtpreis; Kaution is excluded.
 Prices for both 8 and 10 persons are looked up from the table directly.
    - **interhome.de** — uses headless Chrome (Selenium) because the site is a React SPA.
 Waits for the availability badge (`[data-test="available-badge"]`) to settle after the background pricing API call completes (up to 45 s), then grabs the total price directly from the live DOM element.
 Session/tracking parameters (`offerId`, `clickId`) are stripped from the URL before loading to prevent stale tokens from causing the pricing API to hang.
 Availability is detected from the badge text: "verfügbar" → `Available`, "ausgebucht" → `Unavailable`.
 Room count and bed configuration are parsed from the rendered description text (`[data-test="rental-description"]`) using a shared fluid-text parser that handles patterns like `"3 abgeschrägte Zimmer, jedes Zimmer mit 1 franz.
 Bett (160cm)"`.

-   Shared parser utilities (country normalisation, JSON-LD parsing, bed description cleaning, fluid-text room config parsing) live in `parsers/common.py`.
+   Shared parser utilities (country normalisation, rating normalisation, JSON-LD parsing, bed description cleaning, fluid-text room config parsing) live in `parsers/common.py`.

    Fields present in `input.json` override scraped values for all brokers.
 2. **Sled run scraping** — two parsers are supported, selected automatically by URL: